 There is some work required upfront.
 But it’s worth it.

-The journey to inbox zero starts by deleting certain emails.
+The journey to Inbox Zero starts by deleting emails.
 This will help you quickly declutter your inbox.
-So you’ll be left with the important stuff.
+So you’ll be left with the important tasks.

 How do you decide which emails to delete?
 Two questions:

 - Does this email require any action from you?

 - Does it contain information you might need later?

 If the answer to both questions is NO, delete or archive the email.